-Students wishing to apply for transfer of credit must be enrolled in the online MSP degree program and must submit the appropriate transfer of credit form (obtained from the Office of Registrar) to the program director prior to enrolling in the third course in the online MSP degree program.
+Students wishing to apply for transfer of credit must be enrolled in the online M.S.P. degree program and must submit the appropriate transfer of credit form (obtained from the Office of Registrar) to the program director prior to enrolling in the third course in the online M.S.P. degree program.
 This request will be reviewed by the M.S.
-Psychology program director who will notify the student of the decision regarding the request
+Psychology program director who will notify the student of the decision regarding the M.S.P.request

-M.S. in Psychology Courses Available for Audit
+M.S.P.
+Courses Available for Audit